dmungas/bmi_calculator/index.md

 ##  BMI Calculator Program

+A simple BMI calculator program will allow users to quickly calculate BMI values.

 This program can be accessed at: https://dmungas.shinyapps.io/BMI_Calc

 To calculate the BMI associated with a specific height and weight: 1) select units